taylorjg/Flinq/README.md

 <dd>Type: <code>System.String</code><br />The separator string.</dd>
 </dl>
 ###### Return Value
 A string representation of this sequence.
-In the resulting string the string representations (w.r.t. the method ToString) of all elements of this sequence are separated by the string sep.
+In the resulting string the string representations (w.r.t. the method <code>ToString</code>) of all elements of this sequence are separated by the string *sep*.

 ---